rationalpointofview/rpov/_posts/2016-04-13-mental-model-discipline-mathematics-size-and-limits-2.md

 Assuming the object is uniform and make of same material,

-weight = A * Volume, and Volume is 3D thing
+Weight = A * Volume, and Volume is 3D thing

-strength = B * Cross Section Area, Cross Section Area is a 2D thing
+Strength = B * Cross Section Area, Cross Section Area is a 2D thing

-edge/length, is one D thing;
+Edge/length, is one D thing;

+Surface Area/Weight = C/ Length

+A ,B C is some constant

 Calculation and formular is [here][1]: